7. Life “IN” Christ A One-ness Participation, Not an IMITATION

 It is not my object to pick to pieces the modern church-goer.
 I have no quarrel with “the Church”.
 My only purpose, in calling attention to our failure as (supposed followers of Christ), is to point the way to the victorious life in Christ for those who are conscious of their spiritual poverty and Anorexia, and who "hunger and thirst after righteousness" but never seem to be able to find “righteousness”.

-It is for the Christian who finds himself at the brink of despair, because of the gruesome picture he presents when all the while he longs to faithfully reflect the Master’s image, that I feel that I have a message.
+It is for the follower of Christ who finds himself at the brink of despair, because of the gruesome picture he presents when all the while he longs to faithfully reflect the Master’s image, that I feel that I have a message.
 It is for the one whose thirst for the Waters of Life, far from being quenched, consumes him, and leaves him sick with yearnings, that I would unfold the secret of the Abundant Life -- the life of which Jesus spoke when He said that "Rivers of Living Water" would flow from the innermost being of those who believed.
 It is to the one who is wearied of hollow mockeries, sick of shams, who has become the victim of a secret self-loathing, -- one who feels that as a follower of Christ he should be free from the power of sin, and who, in spite of all his struggles is crushed by a sense of failure -- that I long to bring the real message of the Cross.
 It is to those who yearn for His Mighty change -- that power which is from God on High, to change our hearts of selfishness and pride into hearts of love for God and for all of creation.
 To those who long to have their life and service, ministering, and preaching, charged with the Spirit of the Living Christ, there is a Way which will not fail to usher in a new day – just Come unto Christ and Re-Ceive Him and put all of our trust and faith in Him, NOT in our egotistical Self!

 When we actually read the scriptures, we find that we are entreated to walk as Jesus walked (I John 2:6).
 We are enticed to love our enemies (Matt.
 5:44).
 We are persuaded to forgive as Jesus forgave -- even as He who in the shame and anguish of the Cross looked down upon those who blasphemed Him, while they murdered Him, and forgave (Col. 3:13).
 He entreats us to be aggressively kind towards those who hate us, yea, to actually to pray for those who despitefully use us (Matt.
 5:44).
 We are enticed to be overcomers -- more than conquerors (Rom.
 8:37).
 We can give thanks in all things, believing that all things, even those which blast our fondest hopes, work together for our good (Rom.
 8:28; Eph.
 5:20).